nugenthomas/paint/README.md

 **Create an eraser**

 Tips: It's easiest to add this as a brush type.
 If you use the same color as the background it can look like you're erasing when you're technically painting over the image.

+**Viewing your paint program online**

+Github will turn anything in a branch called `gh-pages` into a hosted webpage.
+Whenever you are done (or if you've completed a feature), sync your code with Github and view your program at http://username.github.io/paint (where username is your github username).
+This is a public link that you can share with others.